-The red variety (also California L 11-3) is a new breed between Campbell Early x Niagara, the name was formed from the parents.
-They are genes of Vitis labrusca and Vitis vinifera contain.
-The crossing took place in 1942 by the breeder Dr. Harold P. Olmo (1909-2006) at the California Agricultural Experiment Station, the release was then in 1958.
-The variety is resistant to the real mildew, From her are mainly semi-sweet wines with Foxton pressed, but mainly table grapes produced.
-Today she is in many US States common.
+The red grape variety (also California L 11-3) is a new breed between Campbell Early x Niagara, the name was formed from the parents.
+They are genes from Vitis labrusca and Vitis vinifera contain.
+The cross was made in 1942 by the breeder Dr. Harold P. Olmo (1909-2006) at the California Agricultural Experiment Station, the release then took place in 1958.
+The variety is resistant to the real ones mildew, It mainly becomes semi-sweet wines Foxton pressed, but mainly table grapes produced.
+Today it is in many US States common.
 There is also an early ripening version called Early Niabell (also California L 11-2).
-In 2010, however, no stocks were reported for both varieties (Statistics Kym Anderson ).
+In 2010, however, no stocks were shown for either variety (Statistics Kym Anderson ).

 Images: Ursula Brühl, Doris Schneider, Julius Kühn Institute (JKI)